- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

-For some people, antibiotics can be very effective.
-For others, for some reason or another, they may not work or they may only work for a very short period of time.
-This can be super frustrating.
-So what does this mean?
+While antibiotics are usually very effective for SIBO (at least in the short term), for other, they may not work at all or for only a very short period of time.
+This can be very frustrating.
+So, what does this mean?

 This can mean a few things:

-- The SIBO antibiotic protocol was not correctly selected for your specific gut bacteria
+- The SIBO antibiotic protocol was not appropriate for your specific gut bacteria

-- You may need additional courses or an elemental diet to treat your stubborn microbes
+- You need an additional course of antibiotics or an elemental diet to treat your stubborn microbes

-- Your problem isn’t SIBO and instead may be a different type of gut dysbiosis or health issue
+- You don’t really have SIBO, but instead a different type of gut dysbiosis or health issue

-- If you relapse super quickly, you may need to focus on addressing other issues
+- If you relapse very quickly, you may need to focus on holistic treatment for your gut issues

 Can You Treat SIBO Without Antibiotics?

-This is another question many people ask after looking at SIBO antibiotic relapse rates, side effects, and the cost of purchasing Xifaxan.
-Yes, you can definitely treat SIBO without antibiotics and in a lot of cases, this can be a better strategy over the long term.
+This is an important question many people ask after looking at the SIBO antibiotic relapse rates, side effects, and the cost of purchasing Xifaxan.
+Yes, you can definitely treat SIBO without antibiotics and in many cases, this may be a better strategy over the long term.

-There are a few treatment options which have been proven to be effective:
+There are a few treatment options that you might find to be effective: